foundry-rs/book/src/migrating-to-v1/deprecated-features.md

 /// New
 function statefulFuzzTestEq() public  {
-    // Assert your invariants
+    // Assert your invariants...
 }
 ```

-### Deprecating testFail
+### `testFail`

-Using `testFail` to write failing tests is now discouraged.
-While it's usage is extremely common, we've decided to deprecate it because it can introduce footguns in a test.
+Using `testFail` to write failing tests is now discouraged, because it can introduce footguns in a test.
+Specifically, it cannot distinguish between revert reasons, and therefore tests may inadvertently pass and this is hard to detect.

-The now-recommended pattern is to refactor the actions that will make your test revert and subsequently fail in an utility function, and use `expectRevert` to ensure that this function call failed.
-This way, the test failure is expected explicitly, instead of introducing the possibility that the test fails in an unintended way silently.
+A better pattern is to use `expectRevert` to ensure that a function call reverted in a specific way.
+This way, the test failure is expected explicitly, removing the possibility that the test fails in an unintended, undetectable way.

 An example: